bluenviron/mediamtx/README.md

 After starting the server, the webcam is available on `rtsp://localhost:8554/cam`.

-### Generate HLS
+### Convert streams to HLS

-Edit `rtsp-simple-server.yml` and replace everything inside section `paths` with the following content:
+HLS is a media format that allows live streams be embedded in web pages, inside standard `<video>` HTML tags.
+To generate HLS whenever someone publishes a stream, edit `rtsp-simple-server.yml` and replace everything inside section `paths` with the following content:

 ```yml
 paths: